LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/divgeo.rst

 .. image:: divgeo_21.png
    :align: center

 With :kbd:`CTRL+U` mark the the wall segments in the PFR, including the `"PFR edge”` elements.
 Set index to -2 in the dialogue box, and `"General Triangle size”` to 10.0.

 Local refinement of the EIRENE triangle grid
 --------------------------------------------
 With DG it’s possible to increase the spatial resolution on sub-regions of the triangle mesh, i.e. the PFR.
-This can be done by :menuselection:`Variables --> Add --> Mesh Refinement Zones`
+You can add it by :menuselection:`&Variables --> &Add --> &Mesh Refinement Zones`

 .. image:: divgeo_22.png
    :align: center